mxxii/parseley/README.md

 ## Goals / features

-* Convers CSS selector strings into objects that are easy to work with;
+* Convert CSS selector strings into objects that are easy to work with;

 * Serialize back if needed;